The Jar Family at The Elgin

 Despite all the changing of places, the set synchronised seamlessly; drums, harmonica, guitar, hand-shakers and tambourines fused together well, proving that they have really established themselves as live musicians.
 A number of songs stood out, especially the gritty vocals of Moyamoya, about two dead goldfish.

 The band’s main hit and the most crowd-pleasing number was the fast-paced, catchy Machine.
 The song saw the youngest member, Max Bianco (a Noel Gallagher lookalike, complete with straw hat and festival parker) take to the stage.
 An industrial guitar background accompanied Bianco’s Brit-pop-inspired wails, reminiscent of a young Pete Doherty circa The Libertines era.

 While Bianco’s voice stands out from the band, other members’ onstage antics and dress sense equally diverted the audience.
 Dressed in a black waistcoat tied together with white string (“because the buttons had fallen off” he told The Upcoming afterwards) and topped by a bowler hat with a pair of vintage goggles sewn on the top, guitarist Dali brings a little humour and showmanship to the band.
 Along with Richie Docherty dressed in Victorian gentry style, the two worked the stage and helped create one truly entertaining live show.

 Photos: Luna Ingrassia

-For further information about The Jar Family and future events visit here.
+For further information and future events visit The Jar Family’s website here.